 Olympic National Park contains three distinct and amazing environments.
 Here you can explore rare temperate rainforests, climb stunning glaciated mountains, and walk for miles on wilderness beaches.

-The Pacific Coast Highway runs right through California’s three largest cities – San Diego, Los Angeles and San Francisco – and Portland and Seattle are a short drive away, ensuring you can catch an urban buzz somewhere along the way.
+The Pacific Coast Highway runs right through California’s three largest cities – San Diego Dropdown content, Los Angeles Dropdown content and San Francisco – and Portland and Seattle are a short drive away, ensuring you can catch an urban buzz somewhere along the way.

 Santa Barbara is a highlight with its lovely mission, old-style pier, historic downtown and striking Spanish-Moorish courthouse.
 Monterey, with its fabulous aquarium, historic district and Fisherman’s Wharf, is another favourite stop.
 There are also a few delightful small towns, each with their own character, such as Cambria, Carmel, Mendocino and Eureka to name just a few.

 Explore more of America with the Rough Guide to the USA Dropdown content.
 Compare flights Dropdown content, book hostels Dropdown content, and don't forget to purchase travel insurance Dropdown content before you go.